Skip to main content

 • May 15

-Deadline for new students entering this Fall to submit a housing accommodation request to the OLR.
+Deadline for new students entering this Fall

 If you need Attendant Care in order to live independently in campus housing, you may also need additional housing accommodations.
 You are financially responsible for the cost of attendant care and must also work with the University to ensure you adhere to the guidelines for Attendant Care.
 Reach out to the Office of Learning Resources for additional information about guidelines.
+NOTE, University of Dayton does not cover costs associated with Attendant Care, but will work with the student to ensure their Attendant Care team have necessary access.

 All university housing has air conditioning and Housing and Residence Life has established cleaning procedures to reduce exposure to common allergens.
 If you have issues or concerns with cleaning procedures, see University of Dayton Facilities Management web page on residential maintenance issues or to place a work order.